Mantle Site: The site

 Maize comprised 62% of the community's diet, which translates to approximately one pound of maize per person per day, or (minimally) 1,500 pounds for the community per day.
 More maize may have been required for trade with the Algonquin people to the north.
 The community farmed 8 sqkm of land, stretching up to 5 km in every direction from the village site.
 For clothing up to 6,800 deer skins per year were needed, which would have required hunting in a least 40 km in every direction from the site.

 A series of modeled human and animal effigy ceramic vessels were found on the site.
-These are similar to ones found at on contemporaneous Oneida villages in New York State, indicating the cosmopolitan nature of the community that settled the Mantle site.
+These are similar to ones found at on contemporaneous Oneida villages in New York State, indicating the cosmopolitan nature of the community that settled the Mantle Site.
 The humanlike effigies are thought to be mythical cornhusk people associated with horticultural crops.

-Unlike other indigenous villages in the Great Lakes region, the Mantle site is unique "in that it represents a community that had already come together from several villages and chose to build here."
+Unlike other indigenous villages in the Great Lakes region, the Mantle Site is unique "in that it represents a community that had already come together from several villages and chose to build here."
 During its existence, the community was the only village near the eastern Rouge trail linking Lake Ontario and Lake Simcoe and north of it.
 Artifacts found indicate trade and interaction with distant First Nations groups to the north, east, south and west.

-After two or three decades on the Mantle site, the people abandoned the location in the first half of the sixteenth century.
-They likely moved five kilometres north-west to the so-called Ratcliff site and / or the Aurora/Old Fort site.
+After two or three decades on the Mantle Site, the people abandoned the location in the first half of the seventeenth century.
+They likely moved five kilometres north-west to the so-called Ratcliff Site and / or the Aurora Site.
 In the seventeenth century, the community likely joined others to form one of the Huron tribes in the Orillia-Georgian Bay area.

 Excavation and evaluation of site and artifacts

-With the discovery of the Mantle site by Lebovic Enterprises, Archaeological Services Inc. was contracted to complete an evaluation of the site's significance.
-A decision was made to preserve about 5% of the original Mantle site, primarily along the bank of the creek.
+With the discovery of the Mantle Site by Lebovic Enterprises, Archaeological Services Inc. was contracted to complete an evaluation of the site's significance.
+A decision was made to preserve about 5% of the original Mantle Site, primarily along the bank of the creek.
 The site was documented and over 150,000 artifacts were removed for study and interpretation at McMaster University and the University of Toronto.
 Because of their national significance, the artifacts will be safeguarded by the Canadian Museum of Civilization.
 The archaeological site-work took three years to complete (2003–2005).